thoth-station/adviser/docs/source/unit.rst

 most expensive one, it also provides the most information for a pipeline unit developer - which package in which specific version is about to be added to a partially resolved state and what the resolver state looks like.
 These units are the only ones that can affect the final unit score.
+Make sure these units provide a package to which they correspond if they are specific to packages - this enables optimization which performs the unit call only if the given unit should be called.

 The second most expensive pipeline units are :ref:`sieves <sieves>`.
 They do not provide access to resolver's internal state, but are called each time there